pa2eon/CI-V-to-IC-7300-with-Arduino-Uno/README.md

 Update:

 Ad a.
-To see result of the code when D0 and D1 pins are used you can use an 4 lines I2C LCD display [3]. <br>
+To see result of the code when D4 and D7 pins are used you can use an 4 lines I2C LCD display [3]. <br>
-After downloading the code to the Arduino, disconnect the USB upload cable and use external power.<br>
 On the LCD you can see the result of the CI-V code.<p>

 Ad b.
 In test we will switch later to the TFT screen communication as wanted before.<br>